 - Physical therapy

-- A type of exercise that helps strengthen your calf muscles to take pressure off your tendon called eccentric strength training
+- Eccentric strength training.
+This type of exercise helps strengthen your calf muscles to take pressure off your tendon

 - Low-impact activities, such as swimming